minime-rust/far-powerhouse/FAR Logger/README.md

 *   **`/wipe` Chat Command:** Allows players to retrieve the exact date, time, and remaining time until the next server wipe via an in-game chat command, with full localization support.
 *   **Granular Control:** All monitored functions can be individually enabled/disabled, with separate Discord notification toggles, allowing flexible control without needing to modify webhook configurations.

+## Changelog

+### 1.2.5 - 2025-09-20
+*   **Added rustmaps.com support:** If you configure your API Key for rustmaps.com your new map can now be requested to be generated automatically
+*   **Code cleanup:** Removed unused code and configuration, improved Discord messages with a simple queue and retry to handle getting rate limited

 ## Highlights

 ### Automated Supply Drop Loot Announcements: Ending PvE Frustration